Kallil12/URI-Codes/README.md

-# URI - Codes in C++ and SQL
+# URI and HackerRank - Codes in C++, SQL, and Python
-## Answers to some problems from URI Online Judge, now Beecrowd.
+## Answers to some problems from URI Online Judge (no beecrowd) and HackerRank

 ### To test the c++ codes just copy it to a folder then navigate to it using the terminal (Linux) and type: